Ex-PM Amarjargal warns of poor economic outlook in Mongolia

 Amarjargal was the Prime Minister of Mongolia from 1999-2000 and is a leading figure in the opposition Democratic Party.
 In this interview, he discusses his views on Mongolia’s economy and democracy.

 Ganzorig: 2020 is coming to an end, so let's start the conversation with a look at this year's economic situation.

 Amarjargal: Mongolian economic outlook is a direct reflection of our current situation.
 This year, COVID-19 is shaking the global economy.

 However, Mongolia's economy is a little different from the rest of the world.
 It’s based on raw materials and is highly dependent on exports.
 Our population has a high proportion of young people and almost half of Mongolia’s population is concentrated in Ulaanbaatar.

 Taking all this into account, economic growth is expected to be negative.
 All sectors are in decline and fiscal policy indicators are poor.
 By the end of this year, economic growth will be somewhere around minus two to minus four percent.
 That's a big number for us.
 Losing four percent of our economy is a big deal.

 How do you see the economy in 2021?

 The economy is in an inherently difficult position.
 Salaries, pensions and welfare payments are beginning to fall short.
 This trend will continue and will be a big problem at the beginning of the new year.
 There’s also the 2021 presidential election to think about.

-Until September 2021, the economic picture does not look good to me.
+Until September 2021, the Mongolia economic outlook does not look good to me.
 I told people last May and June that the effects of the pandemic would last until the 2021 Naadam festival.
 Now I see it lasting until autumn.